 VIII.
-GROUNDWATER RECHARGE FACILITIES
+GROUNDWATER RECHARGE PACILITIES

-It is recognized that development of new groundwater and the implementation and operation of feasible storage, groundwater banking and recharge facilities in the Ovens Valley and in the Rose Valley that will not cause significant effects on the environment may be beneficial.
-The development of any such facilities in the Owens Valley and in Rose Valley are subject to agreement of the Inyo County Board of Superviand the Department, acting through the Standing Commitsors The Inyo County Board of Supervisors shall not unreasontee. ably refuse to agree to a feasible groundwater banking facilithat will not cause significant decrease or change ty ni vegetation or a significant effect on the environment.
+It is recognized that development of new groundwater storage, and the implementation and operation of feasible groundwater banking and recharge facilities in the Owens Valley and in the Rose Valley that will not cause significant effects on the environment may be beneficial.
+The development of any such facilities in the Owens Valley and in Rose Valley are subject to agreement of the Inyo County Board of Supervisors and the Department, acting through the Standing Committee.
+The Inyo County Board of Supervisors shall not unreasonably refuse to agree to a feasible groundwater banking facility that will not cause significant decrease or change in vagetation or a significant effect on the environment.
 The